Mayday-Robotics/2023-24_Log/README.md

 ## October 20th, 2023:
 ### What we did:
-1. Researched and Builders finalized the strucuter of the drive train.
+1. Researched and Builders finalized the structure of the drive train.

 ## October 23rd, 2023:
 ### What we did:
-1. Started working on drive train.
+1. Started working on the drive train.

 ## October 25th, 2023:
 ### What we did: